shouryalala/personal-page/content/bookmark/_index.md

 type : "contact"
 ---

- This is a partial collection of books, audiobooks, and permalinks that I felt were note-worthy and provided value to me.
+ This is a partial collection of books, audiobooks, and permalinks that I felt were note-worthy and provided value.
 I found myself going back to many of these reads on several occasions and would recommend them to others as well.